AmartyaSingh97/Aquysa/README.md

 # 💧 Aquysa
 *A simple and elegant water drinking reminder app built with Jetpack Compose, featuring an interactive Glance widget.*
-Completely local and uses Workmanager to schedule notifications

 ---